 Displaying shortcodes in Posts Table Pro

-shortcodes option allows your table to display content generated by any shortcodes used on your site, or page layout builders such as Gutenberg.
-It also tells the table to render any HTML or other formatting from your posts, instead of displaying it as plain text.
+The Shortcodes option in Posts Table Pro allows you to display content generated by any shortcodes used on your site, or page builders such as Gutenberg.
+It also tells the plugin to render any HTML or other formatting from your posts, instead of displaying it as plain text.

 Note: This article is about using shortcodes to display content inside the columns of the table, such as in the content column.
 Please see our separate article about how to use a shortcode to list posts.